 Taken at its purest though, a cocktail is what happens when some other liquid joins the alcohol in the glass.
 Snakebite, gin and tonic, PG Tips with whisky in it (or is that just me?).

 My most cocktaily time was during the sailing years.
 I do remember (very vaguely) losing a couple of afternoons to some evil concoction known as a mudslide.
 There were the nights in the bar supposedly owned by Jimmy Buffett when it would have been rude not to drink margaritas.
-And, of course, the rum punches.
+And, of course, the damson vodka cocktail.

 Some of the time I was crew on yachts for paying guests.
 Part of their experience was the rum punch at sundown.
 I can’t remember the recipe and various searches failed to yield something definitive.
 I remember there was grenadine syrup, lime and nutmeg.
 And some other stuff.